 Ashley Park House sits on the shores of Lough Ourna.
 The name, according to local legend, came about after the local priest saw two farm hands toiling in the fields on the Sabbath.
 He scolded them and sent them off to Mass with the words, “You’ll never harvest barley in this field again” ringing in their ears.
 When the farm hands returned from Mass, the field was covered by a lake – Lough Ourna – Gaelic for Lake of the Barley.

 There is probably an element of truth in this delightful story as the lake is artesian, fed by constant inflow of clean, fresh water.
 In the middle of Lough Ourna is a small island.
 On the island is the ruin of an old stone tower, a corner of a larger structure dating back to some time in the middle ages.
 You can take the boat out and row around the island to get a closer look.

-The stables and surrounding yards provide a fascinating record of the history of Ashleypark and reflect the changing usage of the property over the years.
+The stables and surrounding yards provided a fascinating record of the history of Ashley Park and reflect the changing usage of the property over the years.
 The entrance, shown above, is accessible to the west of the house, down the lane past the front of the house.

 The walled garden is the centrepiece to the gardens at Ashleypark.
 There are many features to the gardens, too many to list, but let’s start with the basic layout.